Topological Interference Management with Adversarial Topology Perturbation: An Algorithmic Perspective: Proofs

-\subsection{Proof of Theorem \ref{thm:optimality}}
+\subsection{Proof of Theorem~\ref{thm:optimality}}

-We first show that Algorithm~\ref{alg:dynamic} can correctly output the optimal vertex coloring when an edge is inserted, then show that such vertex coloring achieves the information-theoretic optimality in chordal networks.
+We first show that Algorithms~\ref{alg:weakly_insertion} and \ref{alg:chordal_insertion} can correctly output the optimal vertex coloring when an edge is inserted, then show that such vertex coloring achieves the information-theoretic optimality in chordal networks with chordal or weakly chordal conflict graphs.

-First, Algorithm~\ref{alg:dynamic} builds upon the sequence of two-pairs identified by Algorithm~\ref{alg:static}, through removing the violated two-pairs due to edge insertion, and adding new valid two-pairs in the perturbed graph.
-According to the procedure of Algorithm~\ref{alg:dynamic}, the updated sequence of two-pairs for $H$ corresponds to one of possible outputs of Algorithm~\ref{alg:static} for the perturbed graph $H$.
+First, Algorithm~\ref{alg:weakly_insertion} builds upon the sequence of two-pairs identified by Algorithm~\ref{alg:weakly_static}, through removing the violated two-pairs due to edge insertion, and adding new valid two-pairs in the perturbed graph.
+According to the procedure of Algorithm~\ref{alg:weakly_insertion}, the updated sequence of two-pairs for $H$ corresponds to one of possible outputs of Algorithm~\ref{alg:weakly_static} for the perturbed graph $H$.

-The \emph{Correctness} Theorem~\cite{hayward1989optimizing} shows that Algorithm~\ref{alg:static} works for an arbitrary contraction order of two-pairs in a weakly chordal graph~$G$.
+The \emph{Correctness} Theorem~\cite{hayward1989optimizing} shows that Algorithm~\ref{alg:weakly_static} works for an arbitrary contraction order of two-pairs in a weakly chordal graph~$G$.
 It eventually finds a largest clique as well as the corresponding minimum coloring of $G$ based on the perfect graph property.
-Due to the assumption that the weak chordality of graph $H$ is still maintained after inserting an edge into graph $G$, Algorithm \ref{alg:dynamic} is correct, and still achieves the optimal vertex coloring in the weakly chordal graph $H$.
+Due to the assumption that the weak chordality of graph $H$ is still maintained after inserting an edge into graph $G$, Algorithm \ref{alg:weakly_insertion} is correct, and still achieves the optimal vertex coloring in the weakly chordal graph $H$.

+{ Furthermore, for Algorithm~\ref{alg:chordal_insertion}, it is shown in \cite{gavril1972algorithms} that the minimum vertex coloring problem can be optimally solved in polynomial time when the input graph is a chordal graph.
+As chordal graphs are perfect, the maximum clique size is equal to the chromatic number of a chordal graph.
+An optimal coloring is then obtained by applying a greedy coloring algorithm to the vertices in the reverse order of an arbitrary perfect elimination order (PEO).
+In the process of edge insertion or deletion, PEO is guaranteed to be the basis of minimum vertex coloring through modifying the order of vertices in PEO while satisfying the simplicial properties.
+Therefore, Algorithm~\ref{alg:chordal_insertion} is correct, and still achieves the optimal vertex coloring in the chordal graph $H$. }